BBSRC is not responsible for the content of external websites

 Life Science Research using the Human Spaceflight Analogue “Bed Rest”

 Research on ageing has been identified by BBSRC as one of the key areas of research in the UK which might benefit from the ELIPS programme.
 ESA's bed rest facilities in particular could offer an important tool for addressing questions related to health and wellbeing in an ageing population.
-Refer to the joint BBSRC/UKSA workshop report for additional information (see external links)
+Refer to the joint BBSRC/UKSA workshop report for additional information (see external links).

-Exposure to space environments, in particular microgravity, causes deconditioning of physiological systems analogous to accelerated ageing.
 Bed rest studies have been shown to be a good model for many of the physiological changes that take place during human spaceflight and thus, will provide a unique opportunity to study:

 - the biological mechanisms behind the physiological changes associated with ageing and a sedentary population